-Queen Letizia’s Beige Wrap Coat Has Been In Her Closet Since 2005 (& It’s Easy To See Why)
+Queen Letizia Has Worn This Sleek Wrap Coat For 15 Years (& It’s Easy To See Why)

 It's safe to say that the robe silhouette has fully taken over chic outwear.
 Plaid, neutral camel, and shearling have all had their moments, but now wrap coats are all the rage and Queen Letizia was the first to call it.
 The Spanish royal has kept hers in rotation for more than a decade.